 The Company has outstanding public and private warrants which entitle each holder to exercise its warrants only for a whole number of shares of Common Stock.
-Each whole warrant entitles the registered holder to purchase one whole share of the Company's common stock at a price of \$ 11.50 per share at the later of the closing of the Business Combination or one year after ROCH's initial public offering, provided that the Company has an effective registration statement under the Securities Act covering the shares of Common Stock issuable upon exercise of the warrants and a current prospectus relating to them is available and such shares are registered, qualified or exempt from registration under the securities, or blue sky, laws of the state of residence of the holder.
-The warrants will expire five years after March 17, 2021, or earlier upon exercise of the private warrants are identical to the public warrants, except that the private warrants and the common stock issuable upon exercise of the private warrants are identical to the public warrants, except that the private warrants and the common stock issuable upon exercise of the private warrants were not transferable, assignable or salable until after March 17, 2021, subject to certain limited exceptions.
+Each whole warrant entitles the registered holder to purchase one whole share of the Company's common stock at a price of \$11.50 per share at the later of the closing of the Business Combination or one year after ROCH's initial public offering, provided that the Company has an effective registration statement under the Securities Act covering the shares of Common Stock issuable upon exercise of the warrants and a current prospectus relating to them is available and such shares are registered, qualified or exempt from registration under the securities, or blue sky, laws of the state of residence of the holder.
+The warrants will expire five years after March 17, 2021, or earlier upon redemption or liquidation.
+The private warrants are identical to the public warrants, except that the private warrants and the common stock issuable upon exercise of the private warrants were not transferable, assignable or salable until after March 17, 2021, subject to certain limited exceptions.
 Additionally, the private warrants are non-redeemable so long as they are held by the initial holder or any of its permitted transferees.
 If the private warrants are held by someone other than the initial holder or its permitted transferees, the private warrants will be redeemable by the Company and exercisable by such holders on the same basis as the public warrants.

-The Company may redeem the outstanding warrants in whole, but not in part, at a price of \$ 0.01 per warrant upon a minimum of 30 days' prior written notice of redemption, if and only if the last sale price of the Company's common stock equals or exceeds \$18.00 per share for any 20-trading days within a 30-day trading day period ending three business days before the Company sends the notice of redemption to the warrant holders.
+The Company may redeem the outstanding warrants in whole, but not in part, at a price of \$0.01 per warrant upon a minimum of 30 days' prior written notice of redemption, if and only if the last sale price of the Company's common stock equals or exceeds \$18.00 per share for any 20-trading days within a 30-day trading day period ending three business days before the Company sends the notice of redemption to the warrant holders.
 If the Company calls the warrants for redemption, management will have the option to require all holders that wish to exercise the warrants to do so on a cashless basis.
 In no event will the Company be required to net cash settle the warrant exercise.
 The public warrants are accounted for as equity classified warrants as they were determined to be indexed to the Company's stock and meet the requirements for equity classification.